Witness to the 1996 drive-by shooting of Tupac Shakur indicted on murder charge in rapper's death

 After the casino brawl, “Mr. Davis formulated a plan to exact revenge upon Mr. Knight and Mr. Shakur” in his nephew’s defense, DiGiacomo said.

 Anderson died two years later.
-He denied any involved in Shakur’s death.
+He denied any involvement in Shakur’s death.

 Davis revealed in his memoir that he first broke his silence in 2010 during a closed-door meeting with federal and local authorities.
 At the time, he was 46 and facing life in prison on drug charges when he agreed to speak with them about Tupac's killing, as well as the fatal shooting six months later of Tupac's rap rival, Biggie Smalls, also known as the Notorious B.I.G.,